EarlPitts/msc-thesis/contents/02_sequential.md

 Erlang is not a total language, and most Erlang applications are non-terminating programs, like web or telecommunication services.

 While in the case of terminating functions it's easy to check their return values and their effects on the environment when deciding if they are equivalent, in the case of functions that do not terminate, our only option is to examine their effects before we eventually stop their evaluation.
-In this way, it's possible to prove their nonequivalence in a finite amount of time, but establising their equivalence is theoretically impossible, because their behaviour could differ at any point in time, so we can never stop the comparison.
+In this way, it's possible to prove their nonequivalence in a finite amount of time, but establishing their equivalence is theoretically impossible, because their behaviour could differ at any point in time, so we can never stop the comparison.

 To avoid these problems, we need some other, more principled way to separate the parts of the program that were affected by the refactoring, and focus only on these, and we also need some way to deal with non-termination.
 The latter we solved simply by imposing a time limit, after which we stop the evaluation of the function, and conclude that we don't have enough information to decide if they are equivalent or not.
 We think it's possible to use this strategy while also comparing the effects of the functions, making it possible to disprove equivalence (but never to prove it), which is described in the further work section.
 For separating the part that's relevant for us, we take a subset of the program (the slice), according to some *slicing criterion*, which in our case are those parts that were affected in any way by the changes.
-To determine this subset, we use a number of different static analysis tecniques.
+To determine this subset, we use a number of different static analysis techniques.

 First we compare the textual representation of the program to locate all the changes.
 We do this by the UNIX `diff` utility, which finds the discrepancies between given text files.